 - There are no complete east-west cycling routes in Cobourg that conform to the CAN-BICS standards for safety performance at Medium Comfort/High Comfort (MC/HC) levels.
-While several routes have sections with Multi Use Paths (MUPs) (MC), cyclists are required to complete journeys on infrastructure that is either Low Comfort (LC) or non-existent. - There are no complete north-south cycling routes in Cobourg that conform to CANBICS standards for safety performance at MC/HC levels.
+While several routes have sections with MUPs, cyclists are required to complete journeys on infrastructure that is either Low Comfort (LC) or non-existent. - There are no complete north-south cycling routes in Cobourg that conform to the CAN-BICS standards for safety performance at MC/HC levels.
 Only two routes have sections with MUPs.
-Cyclists are required to complete journeys on infrastructure that is Low Comfort or non-existent. - 3.
-Most of Cobourg's infrastructure can be classified as Low Comfort.
+Cyclists are required to complete journeys on infrastructure that is LC or non-existent. - 3.
+Most of Cobourg's infrastructure can be classified as LC.
 It is generally perceived as unsafe. - 4.
 There are many gaps in the network.
-Way-finding signage and road markings are absent, as are lanes or paths for transitions to bridge the gaps. - 5.
+There also are very few provisions for transition from provided infrastructure to no infrastructure. - 5.
 It is generally assumed that cycling infrastructure should be designed to accommodate accessibility travel/use.
-Most of the current network does not meet meet this criterion. - 6.
-A checkered history of safe infrastructure construction: - The section of Elgin Street between Division and St. Peter's Cemetery, built over 20 years ago, separates pedestrians from cyclists and from motorized traffic a medium-high safety/comfort design.
-However, Elgin street west of William and east of Division and the latest MUP on Kerr from D'Arcy to the storm water pond all built within the past five years do not separate pedestrians and cyclists.
-On Elgin east of Division where the MUP extends to the curb there is no buffer to protect cyclists westbound. - D'Arcy Street unprotected bicycle lane on the east side only from King Street to the railway tracks dead ends in a depression in the road at Spencer Street.
-Vehicles regularly drive in the cycling lane.
-(Such behaviour occurs thoughout the network.)
-The lane resumes north of the railways to two roundabouts where cyclists are required to dismount and walk their bicycles on the sidewalk.
-This fiasco reflects a missed opportunity to properly design a safe, high comfort piece of infrastructure.
+Nearly all of the current network does not meet meet this criterion.